isomerpages/sndgo-snt/_kids-and-young-parents/fun-with-tech/augmented-reality-2-player-ping-pong-with-scratch.md

 **Time**: 4pm - 6pm
 **Conducted by**: CodingLab

 Who says we need to go out to the stadium to play?
-Chllange a frined to a game of Ping Pong without stepping out of your study.
+Challenge a friend to a game of Ping Pong without stepping out of your study.
 Who has the reflexes of a shark?
 Play to find out!
 Code your very own 2 -player Ping Pong game.
 The winner takes it all.
 Fastest fingers win!

 Suitable for ages 7 to 9.